 Find a spot that screams autumn!
 If you live in an area with a plethora of deciduous trees, go for a drive and search for a beautiful spot – a location that shows off the beauty of autumn.

 There are many autumn location ideas.
 An apple orchard is a wonderful location for autumn photos.
-You can take photos in a tree (kids love to climb trees!), under a tree, between the rows of trees, or even as you munch on caramel apples.
-A pumpkin patch is also a great place for autumn portraits.
-There, you’ll find plenty of pumpkins, gourds, hay bales, wagons – and maybe even an old truck.
+You can take photos in a tree, under a tree, between the rows of trees, or even as you munch on blackberries.
+Farms are also a great place for autumn portraits.
+There, you’ll find plenty of hay bales, wagons – and maybe even an old truck.

 Bear in mind that sometimes you have to pay for the use of a farm for professional photos.
 Most of the time, I’ve found you simply need to ask permission ahead of time.